What is Circadian Rhythm?

 irregular sleep wake rhythm disorder

 In non-24-hour sleep-wake disorder, the sleep-wake cycle length is consistent, but the circadian rhythm or the internal body clock is longer than 24 hours.
 This way, even though they are sleeping for the same amount of time, the cycle keeps moving backward, which results in them sleeping later and later every night.
-Eventually, it could lead to sleeping during day hours and disrupt the normal functioning.
+Eventually, it could lead to sleeping during the day, disrupting normal functioning.

-This disorder is primarily seen in blind people because they cannot transmit light signals, which plays a crucial role in the sleep-wake cycle.
-Without the light cue from the environment, the body's internal clock gets confused, hence longer than 24 hours sleep-wake cycle.
+This disorder is primarily seen in blind people because they cannot transmit light signals, which play a crucial role in the sleep-wake cycle.
+Without the light cue from the environment, the body's internal clock gets confused, resulting in a longer than 24-hour sleep-wake cycle.

-The symptoms include a change in appetite and gastrointestinal issues along with the feeling of tiredness and mood disturbances.
+The symptoms include a change in appetite and gastrointestinal issues, along with a feeling of tiredness and mood disturbances.
 Eastward travel is easier to adjust to as compared to westward travel because it is easier for a person to delay sleep rather than advance it.

 shift work disorder

-Shift workers face excessive sleepiness, insomnia, tiredness, mood disorder, etc., due to this disorder.
+Shift workers face excessive sleepiness, insomnia, tiredness, mood disorders, etc. due to this disorder.
 It also includes other risks such as substance abuse, weight gain, high blood pressure, and heart disease.

 Symptoms of circadian rhythm sleep disorders